olooney/oranlooney.com/content/post/genji-ko.md

 ---
-title: "The Art and Mathematics of Genji-Ko"
+title: "The Art and Mathematics of Genji-Kō"
 author: "Oran Looney"
 date: 2024-10-30
 publishdate: 2024-10-30